velio-io/vsf/README.md

 Aim of this library is to provide the convenient DSL to describe the event-stream processing logic.
 This DSL is defined in terms of Clojure EDN syntax.

+This project has taken the DSL from Mirabelle (https://github.com/appclacks/mirabelle) and extracted it out as a separate re-usable library.
+The DSL has also been extended to support additional actions.

 The basic structure of DSL:

 ```clojure